brendeni1/Nitro-Generator/README.md

 # OperaGX Nitro Generator

-This simple Python script uses the Discord X OperaGX promotion API to fetch a one-month nitro token. ( with rotating useragents)
+This simple Python script uses the Discord X OperaGX promotion API across multiple user agents to fetch a one-month nitro token redeem link.

 **This is essentially a nitro one-month trial generator.**